jonjonsonjr/test-docs/README.md

   - The CCL Notification Service
   - The Mini-Controller

-In order to have a notification that lasts even if the client application is killed while casting, CCL starts a Cast Notification Service.
+In order to have a notification that persists when the client application is killed, CCL starts a Cast Notification Service.

 The [Cast UX guidelines](https://developers.google.com/cast/docs/ux_guidelines) request that the system notification for a Cast application be visible only when